xiechf974/rfc3535-20years-later/Prez/IETF120/nemops-session2-summary.md

    + (NEW-OPS-REQ-UNSILO) "Fixed hierarchical structure limits the modeling of complex scenarios where relationships within the data are important...graph structures provide a more flexible structure that can accommodate any kind of data"
    + (NEW-OPS-REQ-CLIENT-TOOLS) "Lack of mature YANG libraries, with several efforts in different programming languages that have been abandoned or that do not keep the pace of the standards"
-   + (NEW-OPS-REQ-AGILE) "maintenance and up-to-date documentation of the YANG models is a not agile process"
+   + (NEW-OPS-REQ-QUICK-BUT-WELL) "maintenance and up-to-date documentation of the YANG models is a not agile process"
    + (NEW-OPS-REQ-GLUE) "Integrating additional relevant information that could be required for those applications for taking decisions on the network"